William Maul Measey Professor of Law

 Law Clerk to the Hon.
 Juan Torruella, U.S. Court of Appeals for the First Circuit (1986-87)

 American Law Institute.
-Reporter, Principles of Liability Insurance Project (2010-).
-Preliminary Draft No.1 distributed February 17, 2011.
+Reporter, Principles of Liability Insurance Project (2010-14).
+Reporter, Restatement of the Law Liability Insurance (2014-19)

 Insurance and Society Study Group.
 Founder and facilitator (1997-2008).